zakenaio/ci2023dfs-p1-site-main/README.md

 ### REFS
 --------------------------------------------------------------------------------
 W3 School have been a real goldmine.
-I have used, and modifed code for my buttons by adding backdround, and hover slide colors.
+I have used, and modifed code for my buttons by adding background colour, and hover slide colours.

 Top button on scroll also from w3s